telerik/ajax-docs/controls/treelist/accessibility-and-internationalization/wcag-2.0-and-section-508-accessibility-compliance.md

 ## Section 508 and WCAG

-You can easily create a RadTreeList instance which satisfies the requirements of "Section 508" for softwareaccessibility, as well as those of "Level AA" (in accordance with the W3C Web Accessibility Guidelines 2.0).
+You can easily create a RadTreeList instance which satisfies the requirements of "Section 508" for software accessibility, as well as those of "Level AA" (in accordance with the W3C Web Accessibility Guidelines 2.0).
 This is demonstrated in the following online demo:

 [TreeList / Accessibility](https://demos.telerik.com/aspnet-ajax/treelist/examples/accessibility/defaultcs.aspx)

-This example demonstrates how you can make RadTreeList accessible by leveraging the settings for the different caption, tooltip and summaryproperties of the rendered HTML elements.
+This example demonstrates how you can make RadTreeList accessible by leveraging the settings for the different caption, tooltip and summary properties of the rendered HTML elements.

 |  **Property**  |  **Description**  |